-by Tim Gilmore, 2/19/2014
+by Tim Gilmore, 2/19/2014, updated 10/1/2020

 The face is flat.
 The orbital cavities are large and bulge at the outsides.
 The lower jaw is gone.
 Teeth are broken.

-The balcony stretches wide across the back of the Old Spanish Trail Way Station, hemmed in by the rusting arabesques of wrought-iron railings.
+The balcony stretches wide across the back of the Old Spanish Trail way station, hemmed in by the rusting arabesques of wrought-iron railings.
 From the balcony toward the distant trees are the nearby tattered palms, the piles of trash the weeds and forest humus reclaim, and the tin sheds and barns hidden in deciduous winter thickets.

-This building clashes beautifully and decadently with itself.
+The building clashes beautifully and decadently with itself.
 The porch railings that span the balcony could be straight from New Orleans.
 The yellow and red brickwork, quoining at the windows, and arches over windows and outside staircases give the building distinctly Old West / faux-Spanish overtones.
 Walls of outcropped coquina, the natural limestone found in rare deposits on Florida beaches, stand as testaments to the building’s origins.

 It’s hard to decipher the truth about the building from the urban legends.
 I always try to discern the truth, but I don’t disrespect urban legend.
 Urban legend thrives even in this bizarre rural setting, because it’s folklore.
 Folklore concerns itself with the truth people try to make of life and their place in the absence of sure knowledge, and to disparage that would be to disparage my own heart.

-It’s true that Beaver Street, as this local highway is called, through Jacksonville and its western satellites, is part of U.S. Highway 90, this section of which was called the Old Spanish Trail, an echo of the earlier Camino Real, which ran from the Pacific Ocean at San Diego to the Atlantic Ocean at St. Augustine, Florida.
+It’s true that Beaver Street, as this local highway is called, through Jacksonville and its western satellites, is part of U.S. Highway 90, this section of which was called the Old Spanish Trail, an echo of the earlier Camino Real, which ran from the Pacific Ocean at San Diego to the Atlantic at St. Augustine, Florida.

 Oral history has it the building was constructed in 1835 as a stagecoach way station.
 A residential area called Thigpen, now Baldwin, developed itself to the west.